swizzin/swizzin/README.md

 ```

 #### The difference between `su` and `su -`
 Since the inclusion of mandatory cracklib checks, we've seen an uptick in users having an issue passing the cracklib check as the installer can't seem to find the `cracklib-check` binary despite it being installed.
 This is because `/sbin` and derivative paths have not been properly set due to your chosen method of escalation.
-If you have troubles passing cracklib, then there's a very good chance you escalted to root with `su` instead of `su -`. `su` simply changes you to root user while `su -` goes through the entire login process and correctly resets all environmental variables as if you had logged in directly as root.
+If you have troubles passing cracklib, then there's a very good chance you escalated to root with `su` instead of `su -`. `su` simply changes you to root user while `su -` goes through the entire login process and correctly resets all environmental variables as if you had logged in directly as root.
 Please always use `su -` when interacting with swizzin if this is your chosen method of privilege escalation.

 More info [here](https://unix.stackexchange.com/questions/7013/why-do-we-use-su-and-not-just-su)